All Products

 Note

-Self-managed ES P12 file
+Self-managed ES P12 File

-Self-managed ES username
+Self-managed ES Username

 The username used to log on to your self-managed Elasticsearch cluster.

-Self-managed ES password
+Self-managed ES Password

 The password used to log on to your self-managed Elasticsearch cluster.

-3. Click OK to complete task creation.
+3. Click OK to create the job.

 Note